alina2002200/lithosim/README.md

 ## Usage

-This code requires CUDA, so you can open it in GoogleCollab
+This code requires CUDA, so you can open it in GoogleCollab, using ipynb file from main directory or:

 **Step 1:** Download the source codes.
 For example,
 ~~~bash